aoi-ue/pyserverforAdatos/README.md

-# pyserverforAdatos
+# pyserverforAdatos checklist

 ## Completed
 - [x]  Establish the server requirements and understand how Sentinel Hub is imported to QGIS
 - [x]  Create a simple pyserver that takes an HTTP request and send a request on insomnia
 - [x]  Implemented GET & POST using Requests Library (http://docs.python-requests.org/en/master/)
 - [x]  Setting up python environment locally

 ## To be completed by 12 Oct 2018 (Thursday)